kharlgilberts6148/auto-annotated-portfolio/content/pages/info.md

         borderStyle: solid
   - type: MediaGallerySection
     colors: colors-f
-    subtitle: 'I worked with these folks:'
+    subtitle: 'we have worked with these folks:'
     images:
       - type: ImageBlock
         url: /images/logo1.svg